emdgroup/baybe/docs/userguide/envvars.md

 dependencies, but the baybe package will work without them.
 ```

-## Caching
+## Disk Caching
 For some components, such as the
 [`SubstanceParameter`](baybe.parameters.substance.SubstanceParameter), some of the
-computation results are cached both in memory and in local storage.
+computation results are cached in local storage.

-By default, BayBE determines the location of temporary files on your system and puts cached
+By default, BayBE determines the location of temporary files on your system and puts
-data into a subfolder `.baybe_cache` there.
-If you want to change the location of the
+cached data into a subfolder `.baybe_cache` there.
+If you want to change the location of
-disk cache, change:
+the disk cache, change:
 ```bash
 BAYBE_CACHE_DIR="/path/to/your/desired/cache/folder"
 ```